The M.S. in Engineering program at Florida Poly attracts working professionals who

 Concentrations in Engineering Masters Program

-engineering with the firmware and software writing skills of computer science.
-Computer
+with the firmware and software writing skills of computer science.
+Computer engineers

-engineers design and build embedded microcontrollers, VLSI chips, analog sensors,
+design and build embedded microcontrollers, VLSI chips, analog sensors, mixed signal

-mixed signal circuit boards, and operating systems — and guide how these parts integrate
+circuit boards, and operating systems — and guide how these parts integrate into the

 professions.
 From nano-scaled innovations in medicine to the future of space flight,